PrabodhPandit/PrabodhPandit/README.md

 - 👋 Hi, I’m @PrabodhPandit
 - 👀 I’m interested in ...
-Data Science
+Aviation and Data Science
+-
-- 🌱 I’m currently learning ... the course of IBM Data Science
+- 🌱 I have successfully completed the IBM Data Science Professional Certification
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... prabodhpandit1979@gmail.com
+- 📫 How to reach me ... prabodh.p.pandit@gmail.com

 <!---
 PrabodhPandit/PrabodhPandit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.